sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - robustness:
  - fail-tolerant:
  - availabilty: evaluation of the up time and down time of the system (MTBF)
+ - documentation: evaluation of documentation of the system.
  - dependability:
+ - scalability:
  - memory & storage: amount of memory needed
+ - data processing volume & load stress: performance under peaks of data
  - configuration: check behavior under defined configurations
  - compatibility: compatibility with defined versions
  - installation: evaluation methods
  - reliability: evaluation on the trusth of the proper behavior of the sw.
  - recovery: evaluation of recovery methods
  - maintenance: evaluation of maintenance methods.
- - documentation: evaluation of documentation of the system.